The number of inversions of permutations with fixed shape: Acknowledgements

 \section{Acknowledgements}

 We thank Amitabh Basu and Jim Haglund for discussions.
+We also thank the anonymous referee for many useful comments.
 The first author acknowledges support from the UGC Centre for Advanced Studies. and from DST grant DST/INT/SWD/VR/P-01/2014.
 The second author was supported by NSF grant DMS-1261010 and a Sloan Research Fellowship.
 She would like to thank Nati Linial for discussions about this work in its initial stages.